 - Euclidean Distance: Shortest distance between two samples.
-Here we're interested in the distance from the sample to the mean. - Mahalanobis Distance: Distance scaled along each axis by dividing by the Standard Deviation of that axis. (this is also how T2 is calculated) - Mahalanobis Distance has several statistical advantages over Euclidean Distance.
+Here we're interested in the distance from the sample to the mean. - Mahalanobis Distance: Distance scaled along each axis by dividing by the Standard Deviation of that axis corrected for the covariance between the axes. (this is also how T2 is calculated). - Mahalanobis Distance has several statistical advantages over Euclidean Distance.